What is the difference between federal and state gun laws?

 - someone convicted of a felony in any state;

-- someone convicted of (or under indictment for) a crime of violence or a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);
+- someone convicted of or under indictment for a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);

-- someone convicted within the past 5 years of:
+- someone convicted within the past five years of:

-- assault, stalking, threats to do bodily harm or something similar in another state;
+- assault or threatened assault in a menacing manner, stalking, threats to do bodily harm, or something similar in another state;

-- two or more incidents of driving under the influence of alcohol or drugs;
+- two or more violations for driving under the influence of alcohol or drugs;

 - the misdemeanor offense of improper storage of a firearm;